Like this post? Help us by sharing it!

-When speaking to the team, the name Koreeda came up time and time again.
+When speaking to the team for suggestions, the name Koreeda came up time and time again.
 His film Nobody Knows is based on the true story of four children who were abandoned by their mother for nine months in an apartment in Tokyo, and was first shown at the 2004 Cannes Film Festival, where it won several awards.

 Other Koreeda titles recommended by the InsideJapan team include Like Father Like Son, I Wish, and After Life.

 Dir: Takeshi Kitano

 Zatoichi is Kitano’s masterpiece, in which the director plays a blind swordsman who comes to the defence of a town being extorted by yakuza gang members.
 The blind samurai is a stock theme of Japanese storytelling, and the film harks back to a long-running series of films and TV programmes from the 1960s-80s.
 Zatoichi won the Venice Film Festival’s Silver Lion for Best Direction in 2003, as well as numerous other awards in Japan and abroad.